Jessica Rosenworcel: Positions

 During her initial term as an FCC commissioner, Rosenworcel voted to enforce net neutrality by classifying Internet service providers as Title II common carriers, overturn state laws that protect Internet service providers against competition from municipal broadband, change the technical definition of "broadband" from 4 Mbit/s to 25 Mbit/s, use the LifeLine program to subsidize Internet access for low-income individuals, and expand consumer protection against robocalls.
 On the latter topic, Rosenworcel in 2019 argued that the FCC should order telecommunications companies to provide free call-blocking services.
 On March 17, 2021, she kicked off an anti-robocall agenda.
 This agenda includes issuing significant fines to companies, demanding cease-and-desist, and launching a Robocall Response Team.

 On net neutrality, Rosenworcel said, "We cannot have a two-tiered Internet with fast lanes that speed the traffic of the privileged and leave the rest of us lagging behind.
 We cannot have gatekeepers who tell us what we can and cannot do and where we can and cannot go online, and we do not need blocking, throttling, or paid prioritization schemes that undermine the Internet as we know it."

 Rosenworcel has been a champion of updating national education policy in order to connect the country's schools and libraries with high-speed Internet.
 In addition, Rosenworcel is responsible for coining the term "homework gap", and has brought attention to the need of students to get online when they are outside of school.

 Rosenworcel supports proposals to improve communications infrastructure and location accuracy for 911 calls from cell phones, and supports the expansion of FirstNet, a dedicated wireless network for emergency services workers.

+Post-FCC career

+In August 2025, Rosenworcel was appointed executive director of the MIT Media Lab.